 Mark joined the festival in 2014 as Productions & Events Manager.
 A long-standing member of the festival team, he heads up lighting design, development of technical aspects, cost savings and best use of spaces each year.
 He also oversees sound design & operations and manages the front of house team & backstage crew at main events.
 His knowledge and calm, supportive nature take the stress out of opening night!
 He’s also a talented photographer and often provides images for the festival brochure and programmes.

 Mark is as a freelance Technical Manager with extensive experience in entertainment sector.
 Find out more about Mark’s freelance work here.

 LAURA DE OLIVEIRA

-Laura joined the Hostry Festival in 2018 after meeting Stash while out walking her dog!
-She holds the role of Project Coordinator and Production Support and is closely involved in all aspects of the festival, from editing and designing marketing material to coordinating interviews, filming and digital projects.
+Laura joined the Hostry Festival in 2018 after meeting Stash while out walking her dog, Lulu.
+She holds the role of Marketing & Project Coordinator and is closely involved in all aspects of the festival, from editing and designing marketing material to coordinating interviews, filming and digital projects.
 She works closely with Stash and also helps deliver the annual Norfolk Arts Awards.

 Passionate about inclusivity, she works closely with Rebecca Chapman’s Total Ensemble Theatre Company, helping with marketing, outreach workshops and backstage management.
 You may even catch her performing for the company on a stage near you soon!
-In her daily life, Laura is a freelance translator, content writer & project manager.
-Find out more about her services here.
+In her daily life, Laura is a freelance French to English translator, content writer & project manager.
+Find out more about her work here.

 Head of Graphic Design